 Residential Curbside Recycling Program

-Beginning July 16th, 2018, all residential homes in the City of Corner Brook are required to separate garbage from recycling.
+All residential homes in the City of Corner Brook are required to separate garbage from recycling.
 Household garbage must be put in clear bags while recyclables can all be combined in blue transparent bags.
 You can find more information on the new waste collection system through our information document.

 To help everyone learn the correct way to sort, bag, and curb their recycling, we’ll be placing stickers on bags of recyclables when we notice something has been done incorrectly.
 This way, you’ll know what to do next time.